 Sports fans today are connected to their favorite teams at all times.
 They demand multi-platform experiences, personalization, and deeper interaction than ever before.
-According to the PwC Reports, 86% of sports industry leaders believe that live sports viewing will become significantly richer, immersive and interactive in the future.
+86% of sports industry leaders believe that live sports viewing will become significantly richer, immersive and interactive in the future.
 New use cases are emerging in VR and AR, real-time data capture and distribution, live betting, and to-the-second synchronized content across mobile devices and the live game.
-The evolution of e-Sports from recreational activity to a professionalized market with a 495 million global audience highlights the appetite for new interactive sports media, according to Statista Data and the PwC Reports.
+The evolution of e-Sports from recreational activity to a professionalized market with a 495 million global audience highlights the appetite for new interactive sports media.

-Sports betting is a key catalyst for these changing consumption patterns, because bettors more deeply engage with sports data and content than casual viewers.
+Sports betting is a key catalyst for investment in sports technology and changing consumption patterns.
+Sports bettors more deeply engage with sports content than casual viewers.
 They crave insights using historical performance, real-time data and predictive analytics.
 In response to growing demand from sports bettors, new use cases in sports media such as player tracking, data overlay features, visualizations and simulated reality are rapidly gaining traction.
-According to the PwC Reports, these developments in technology, data and fan engagement are driving significant change in the broader \$184 billion global sports market, as of 2019.
+These developments in technology, data and fan engagement are driving significant change in the broader \$184 billion global sports market, as of 2019.

-The ubiquity of mobile betting is further driving accessibility of sports betting and interactivity.
-Live in-game betting, as an example, allows users to bet on specific plays and other events within a game.
-Consequently, mobile betting is the highest growing sports betting channel with 20% growth through 2025, according to the H2 Report.
+The continuous trend towards mobile is driving the popularity and accessibility of sports betting.
+Mobile betting is the highest growing sports betting channel with 20% growth through 2025.
 Sports bettors value the convenience of being able to place bets anywhere, anytime.
 Even during COVID-19, mobile betting continued growing strongly.
 In New Jersey, for example, 92% of sports betting gross gaming revenue came from online betting in 2020, up from 84% in 2019, according to the N.J.
 Division of Gaming Enforcement.

 Within sports betting, recent product innovations such as cash out products, super live products, odds boost products and combination/parlay products, are further increasing sports bettor engagement.
+Live in-game betting, as an example, allows users to bet on specific plays and other events within a game.
+The popularity of in-game betting increases as markets mature.
 In-game betting accounts for the majority of gross gaming revenue in more mature European markets.